-- identifying potential new products and assessing their feasibility; - exploring potential new markets; - monitoring the impact of climate and "green" trends on current product offerings; and - sharing ideas and exploring possibilities to avail ourselves of additional climate-related opportunities.
+- Identifying potential new products and assessing their feasibility; - Exploring potential new markets; - Monitoring the impact of climate and "green" trends on current product offerings; and - Sharing ideas and exploring possibilities to avail ourselves of additional climate-related opportunities.

-When we identify a potential opportunity, we conduct a vigorous process to evaluate the viability of the opportunity as well as the risks associated with the opportunity.
+When we identify a potential opportunity, we conduct a comprehensive evaluation of the viability of the opportunity, as well as the risks associated with the opportunity.
 This process involves experts from the relevant disciplines across the organization, including industry experts and our Risk Control professionals.
 After a determination is made that a product is viable and within our risk appetite, further vetting is conducted through our ERM process prior to product development and/or launch.

-Impact of Climate-Related Risks and Opportunities on Travelers' Business and Strategy
+Impact of Climate-related Risks and Opportunities on Travelers' Business and Strategy

-Our approach to climate-related risks and opportunities is multi-faceted, and we believe it allows us to mitigate our exposure to climate-related risk and provide products and services that both help our customers mitigate those risks and meet our long-term financial objectives.
+Our approach to climate-related risks and opportunities is multifaceted, and we believe it allows us to mitigate our exposure to climate-related risk and provide products and services that both help our customers mitigate those risks and meet our long-term financial objectives.
 Our approach includes underwriting and pricing to manage transition and physical risks, as well as monitoring "green" trends and offering products and tailoring pricing to respond to climate-related opportunities.
 Other aspects of our strategy include advocating for and supporting community resiliency and improving our eco-efficient operations.